3and4/Leither/README_EN.md

 ```

 ### **Mimei**
-A Mimei is an information container that can store files or databases, and facilitate data presentation.
+Mimei is an information container that can store files or database, and facilitate data presentation.
 Mimei can flow between network nodes, describe complicated data structure through resource references, and specify associated applications for data operations.

 Traditional internet services tightly couple data with applications.
 The main purpose of Mimei is to decouple and reconstruct these relationships.